Ay-mi/Retro-Games-in-Java/README.md

 # Learning through development
 In pursuit of mastering Java OOP, I coded several retro games in March 2025.
-This is an ongoing project.

 ## Pacman
 What I learned coding this project: